stefanprodan/swarmprom/README.md

 by supplying the `ADMIN_USER` and `ADMIN_PASSWORD` environment variables at stack deploy.

 From the Grafana menu, choose ***Data Sources*** and click on ***Add Data Source***.
-Use the following values to add the Prometheus service as data source:
+Use the following values to add the Prometheus service as the default data source:

 * Name: Prometheus
 * Type: Prometheus